abdrahmansoltan/Learning-Notes/Frontend/JavaScript/4-ASYNC.md

   ![Event Loop](./img/event-loop-8.png)

 - Notes
-  - For the `DOM`:
-    - DOM Events are not asynchronous.
-But they use a callback mechanism to handle events which is asynchronous.
+  - **DOM Events**: These are not asynchronous but use asynchronous callbacks to handle events.
+  - **Rendering**: Occurs only after the current task completes, regardless of its duration.
+Long tasks can cause the browser to become unresponsive, leading to alerts like "Page Unresponsive."
-    - Rendering never happens while the engine executes a task.
-It doesn’t matter if the task takes a long time.
-Changes to the DOM are painted only after the task is complete.
+    - so changes to the DOM are painted only after the task is complete.
-    - If a task takes too long, the browser can’t do other tasks, such as processing user events.
-So after a time, it raises an alert like “Page Unresponsive”, suggesting killing the task with the whole page.
-That happens when there are a lot of complex calculations or a programming error leading to an infinite loop.
-  - Timers are not guaranteed to run exactly after the time specified.
-They run approximately after the time specified.
-The exact delay depends on the CPU load.
-If the CPU is busy, the timer may run later.
-    - meaning that after the specified time, the timer will be added to the `callback queue` and will be executed when the `call stack` is empty, and if the `call stack` is busy, the timer will wait until the `call stack` is empty.
+  - **Timers**: They may not execute exactly on time due to CPU load.
+After the specified delay, timers enter the callback queue and execute once the call stack is clear.

 ---